msg-CareerPaths/aws-serverless-training/chapters/090-appsync-subscriptions.md

 - **GraphQL Subscription**: Design a new GraphQL subscription named `onNewOrder`.
 This subscription will get triggered each time the order placement mutation is invoked.
 - **Enhanced Filtering**: To offer a more tailored notification system:
    - Integrate a "minimum price" parameter into the subscription.
-   - Employ this parameter to screen out orders below a specific price threshold, ensuring that admins only receive notifications for orders that exceed this minimum price.
+   - Use this parameter to screen out orders below a the given threshold, ensuring that admins only receive notifications for orders that exceed this minimum price.
 - **Authorization**: Utilizing the AppSync's built-in authorization features:
    - Ensure that only Admin users can access and subscribe to the `onNewOrder` subscription.
    - Utilize Cognito user groups to verify if the authenticated user is part of the Admin group.